wrmckenz/Rural-Hospital-Risk-Indicators/README.md

 2. CMS Provider of Services link: https://data.cms.gov/provider-characteristics/hospitals-and-other-facilities/provider-of-services-file-quality-improvement-and-evaluation-system/data <br>
 3. UNC Rural Hospital Closure link: https://www.shepscenter.unc.edu/programs-projects/rural-health/rural-hospital-closures/ <br>

-Links to these data sources are provided above.
 Due to the size and update frequency, the full datasets are not included in this repository.
 A sample processed dataset (merged_df_sample_500.csv) is included for reference. <br>

 We do not claim ownership of any third-party data used in this project.
 Users are responsible for complying with the terms of use and licensing of each data source. <br>